trisfaizal/Marketing-Site/_posts/2015-03-04-5-reasons-you-should-use-jekyll.md

 {% include /quote.html quote=page.quotes.anon1%}

-#### If I may generalise even further:

-It would seem to me that those 5 most common answers for loving Jekyll are really subsets of two larger comforts for developers:

-1. You understand exactly what&#39;s happening: HTML + CSS/SASS + Markdown get fed in and compiled, and those components themselves are easy to manipulate with minimal new learning.
-That gives you power and confidence.
-2. You love what gets spit out - static site files are extremely easy to handle: their speed, security and stability are all amazing.

-Predictability cannot be overvalued for developer peace of mind!

 Join me next week when I&#39;ll be sharing some common traps that these Jekyll users have had to overcome.